In addition to colder temperatures, the wintertime carries along risks to your ears and hearing health. Here are some things to consider this season.

 Keep your ears warm and dry when you are skiing or riding a snowmobile

-Wearing earmuffs, hats, scarves, and/or sweatbands are a great way to refrain from over exposure to extremely cold and wet conditions which may cause exostosis, or “surfer’s ear”.
-This is a rare condition typically occurs when someone is in or near cold water.
+Wearing earmuffs, hats, scarves, and/or sweatbands are a great way to refrain from overexposure to extreme cold and wet conditions, which may cause exostosis, or “surfer’s ear”.
+This is a rare condition that typically occurs when someone is in or near cold water.
 Exostosis happens when you are exposed to cold temperatures and knobs of bone grow on the bone that surrounds your ear canal.
-The ear canal could get obstructed, increasing the risk of infection due to the fluid that is trapped.
+The ear canal could get obstructed, increasing the risk of infection due to the fluid that gets trapped.
 This condition can be corrected with surgery, but it’s best to keep your ears covered, warm and dry to lower any risks.

 If you, or a loved one, suffer from hearing loss or need advanced hearing aid care maintenance, please contact us at Pure Sound Hearing Aids for a consultation.